 Elective Pass/Fail: From the second semester of attendance, students may elect to register for a Pass/Fail grade in any course which is not applied toward the major or general education requirements.
 A form for registering for a course on a Pass/Fail basis may be obtained at the Registrar's Office.
 This form must be submitted to the Registrar's Office by the end of the Add/Drop period.
 The maximum number of courses taken for elective Pass/Fail is five and no student is permitted to elect more than one such course per semester.
-2.6.13 - Independent Study Instructors may supervise individual independent study courses only with permission of the Associate Provost.
-Such studies may not duplicate a course offered during the current academic year, and the maximum for any student is four independent study credit hours per semester.
-First-year students may not register for independent studies.
-(Exceptions may apply to transfer students.)
-A proposal for independent study must be signed by the instructor, department chair, academic advisor, and library director (or a designated representative) and presented to the Associate Provost.
+Independent Study Course An independent study course proposal typically emerges from a collaborative discussion between a faculty member and a student during the semester prior to one in which the course will take place.
+The study makes it possible for a student to pursue an academic interest in greater depth than the standard curriculum allows.
+Because the study takes significant planning, the student should allow enough time to prepare course goals, a bibliography, etc., before submitting the proposal.
+The study does not fulfill a General Education requirement or duplicate a course offered during the current academic year.
+The maximum number of independent study credits a student may undertake is four per semester.
+Students may register for an independent study course during their sophomore year or thereafter.
 Forms are available electronically on the Registrar's Forms page located on myWWC.
-The completed proposal must be submitted to the Associate Provost prior to the first day of the term or semester.
-Independent Studies do not fulfill General Education requirements.
-2.6.14 - Incomplete Grades Criteria for Incomplete Grade Request:
+The completed form must receive approval by the faculty member before being submitted.
+The proposal will then be routed to the department chair and the student's academic advisor.
+The Associate Provost reviews submissions for final approval.
+The deadline for proposals is the Friday of Week 12 for studies that will take place the following semester (including the two terms within that semester).
+Incomplete Grades Criteria for Incomplete Grade Request: